-RICO, the Racketeer Influenced and Corrupt Organization Act, established racketeering as a crime.
-Also, RICO allows individuals to file a civil suit if they can demonstrate they were damaged by a racket.
+RICO, the Racketeer Influenced and Corrupt Organization Act, established racketeering – organized crime using coercion, fraudulent business dealings, and other illicit activities, as a criminal offense.
+RICO also allows individuals to file a civil suit if they can demonstrate they were damaged by a racket.

-If you are being investigated for possible RICO violations, have been criminally charged with racketeering, or sued in civil court on alleged RICO violations, you should seek legal counsel.
-The act provides steep fines and penalties, including imprisonment, for committing the crime, and up to treble damages and attorney fees can be awarded in successful civil actions.
+If you are being investigated for possible RICO violations, have been criminally charged with racketeering or sued in civil court on alleged RICO violations, you should seek legal counsel.
+The act provides steep fines and penalties, including imprisonment, for committing the crime and up to triple damages and attorney fees can be awarded in successful civil actions.

-RICO targets individuals or organizations involved in a pattern of systematic, long-term illegal activities.
-For a person to be charged with racketeering under RICO, he or she must within 10 years commit two of several crimes detailed in RICO, including the following offenses:
+RICO targets individuals or organizations involved in long-term illegal activities.
+To be charged with racketeering under RICO, you must commit two of several crimes detailed in RICO within 10 years

 You should contact an attorney to learn more about the following: